Byssus: Mechanics

 The byssus, or byssal complex, is composed of multiple extracellular collagenous threads that are placed radially by the mussel from a central stem.
 Each thread is composed of three regions: a corrugated proximal region close to the mussel body, a longer, smooth distal region connecting the proximal region to the ending plaque, and the adhesive plaque itself, which anchors the mussel to the surface.
 The proximal region consists of a corrugated sheath enveloping loosely-arranged coiled fibers; these coils can unravel to extend the fiber under an applied force.
 The distal region is more ordered, consisting of aligned collagenous fiber bundles that give the fiber stiffness.
-The plaque consists of collagen-like fibers over a spongy matrix, in which the adhesive protein is deposited and hardens.
+The plaque consists of collagen-like fibers over a spongy matrix in which the adhesive protein is deposited and hardens.

 The purpose of the byssus is to keep the mussel attached to the desired surface, and to this end byssal threads must be able to withstand strong cyclic motion due to tidal action near the shorelines mussels inhabit.
 Mechanical testing of live mussels has shown that byssal threads can extend 39% before yield and 64% before breaking, at a nominal strain rate of 10 mm/min.
 Tensile testing shows that threads exhibit three distinct phases: initial stiffness from both the distal and proximal regions, softening due to yield in the distal region, and finally stiffening directly preceding tensile failure.
 The ability of the distal region to yield before breaking gives the mussels their characteristic hardiness even under strong tidal forces.
-Many variables that influence the performance of byssal threads have been studied, including species variations, seasonal variations, temperature effects, and ageing effects.
+Many variables that influence the performance of byssal threads have been studied, including species variations, seasonal variations, temperature effects, and aging effects.
 Temperature effects in particular have revealed a glass transition temperature of 6 °C.